 Laying the foundations for macadam roads

-After his return to the UK, John began to experiment with road construction.
+Soon after his return to the UK, John McAdam had also begun to experiment with road construction.
 One of his first tests was with road stones.
 He successfully built a road leading from the Alloway-Maybole highway to his newly acquired estate.

-His road eventually became part of the highway and, interestingly, it was still in use right up to 1936.
+His road eventually became part of the highway and, interestingly enough, it was still in use right up to 1936.

-in 1787, McAdam became a Trustee for the Ayrshire Turnpike.
-He found himself becoming increasing involved over time with the day to day maintenance and construction of roads over the next decade.
+In 1787, McAdam became a trustee for the Ayrshire Turnpike.
+He found himself becoming increasingly involved over time with the day-to-day maintenance and construction of roads over the next decade.

-In 1974, John accepted his commission as a Major in the Royal Artillery Corp.
-John was particularly proud of this achievement, which incidentally, was one of the last to be personally signed by King George the 3rd.
-In 1798 he also received a Government appointment during the early stages of the Napoleonic War.
+In 1794, McAdam accepted his commission as a Major in the Royal Artillery Corp.
+John was particularly proud of this achievement, which incidentally, was one of the last to be personally signed by King George III.
+In 1798 he also received a government appointment during the early stages of the Napoleonic War.

 His role was as an agent providing logistical support for the Royal Navy in Falmouth, England.
 In 1801 he was recommended for a post as a surveyor at the Bristol Turnpike.

 After deciding to move to Bristol in 1802, he became a general surveyor for the Bristol Corporation in 1804.
 His experience with road construction over the last few years began to crystallize Mc`adam's ideas for a massive improvement to the way roads were constructed.

 McAdam starts to make waves